eole-io/sandstone-edition/README.md

 Sandstone requires PHP 5.5+, ZMQ and php-zmq extension.

-But the fullstack also has a Docker installation, so you don't need to install PHP, ZMQ, php-zmq, mysql... using Docker.
+But the edition also has a Docker installation, so you don't need to install PHP, ZMQ, php-zmq, mysql... using Docker.